An Indian elephant herd on Jim Corbett National Park in Assam, India. Image courtesy of W. Ribs.

 —His Holiness, Pope Francis, of the Holy See; Encyclical Letter Laudato Si’ (24 May 2015), Statement 14, p.
 12

-We fight to abolish all wildlife violence and exploitation worldwide by providing strategic and tactical resources—advocacy, intelligence, and protection—to all stakeholders that defend them so that wildlife may live.
+We fight to abolish all exploitation of wildlife to end the Extinction Economy worldwide by providing advocacy, intelligence, and protection to all stakeholders that defend them so that wildlife may live.

 We seek a sustainable world where wildlife are safe, secure, and free from any harm and violence—to live in harmony with humans without conflict.